Why Brave Writer Works

 If you're new to Brave Writer, the next step is to determine what you need:

 A Home Study Course

 These are manuals designed for self-instruction.
 You are a good candidate for a home study course if you prefer to follow your own schedule, have the self-discipline to follow through on your best intentions and like to hold a manual in your hands.
-Moms and dads who get stressed by time on the computer or prefer to set their own pace for writing instruction do better with the home study course.
-Teens who work independently well do just fine with Help for High School (designed for them, without a need for a parent’s direct involvement).
+Moms and dads who get stressed by time on the computer or prefer to set their own pace for writing instruction do better with the home study course such as Growing Brave Writers.
+Teens who work independently well do just fine with Help for High School (designed for them, without a need for a parent's direct involvement).

 An Online Writing or Language Arts Class

 Brave Writer classes are a good idea for you or your children if you would appreciate the structure, support, feedback and accountability of working with an instructor.
 Parents who feel they routinely fail to "get writing done" do better in classes than with "one more manual" sitting in a bookcase.

 - How successful have I been in the past when I am in charge of my child's writing instruction?